wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

 Let's remove the `wire` class from `header`, `main`, and `footer`.
-Only on those three lines.
+Just on those three lines only.
 As you'll see, removing the `wire` class as we go is a nice way to work.
-When we look at the page in the browser, we can easily see which parts of the page we've updated, and which parts still need some work.
+When we look at the page in the browser, we can easily see which parts we've updated, and which parts still need some work.

 Before: